Neats29/neats29.github.io/source/_posts/self-compassion.md

 In order to fully love, we need trust.
 When we have shame that we are not good enough to belong, we fail to instil trust in ourselves.
 So we look outwards.
 Instead of reflecting within to reason through the shame, we seek advice and guidance from people who we assume ‘belong’.
 And the more we rely on external sources, the less we trust ourselves.
 We perpetuate the reputation we have with ourselves as someone who has repeatedly failed to belong.

 I am constantly amazed that I have far more answers in me than I assume.
 But due to this reputation of not belonging, I am not who I turn to for guidance.
 This is not to say that we should never turn to others for direction.
 But it’s like when you ask a close friend for help, they may not be a therapist, but they know you well and often know what you need.
-Developing trust in ourselves is the same, it’s about relying on ourselves for guidance while acknowledging that we don’t know everything and have blindspots.
+Developing trust in ourselves is the same, it’s about relying on ourselves for guidance while acknowledging that we have blindspots.

 If we don’t trust ourselves, we can’t truly love ourselves. **Love in the absence of trust, is inundated with fear.**